 The Demons Dined

 Here is a video somebody put together that features a bunch of sad and violent images put to a remake of I Wish We’d All Been Ready.
 The part about the husband and wife being separated and the demons dining scared the bejeebers out of me.
 Now, you know why I went to the altar every single Sunday of my life.
 There’s no way, I was taking any chances.
-Seriously, I thought about the Second Coming, the end of the world and rapture almost every day.
-It was not exactly a Disneyland childhood for me, friends.
+Seriously, I thought about the Second Coming, the end of the world, and rapture almost every day.
+It was not exactly a Disneyland childhood.